boxwise/boxtribute/flask/README.md

 #### General notes on Docker network

 In the docker-compose file we define a separate docker network called `backend` to which the back-end containers are joined.
-Each container can now look up the host name `flask` or `mysql` and get back the appropriate container’s IP address.
+Each container can now look up the host name `webapp` or `mysql` and get back the appropriate container’s IP address.
 To access the mysql database, there are now three possibilities:

 1. You reach the mysql db at `MYSQL_HOST=mysql` and `MYSQL_PORT=3306` or